Pre-Employment Screening Guide South Africa

 - Obtain written consent from candidate

-- Submit fingerprints or ID for SAPS check
+- Submit fingerprints or ID for a SAPS check

 - Review results for relevant convictions